How to Land an Interview at McKinsey Singapore

 Let me share a story that will inspire you.
-It’s about how a friend of our’s managed to get an interview invitation from McKinsey Singapore.
+It’s about how a friend of ours managed to land an interview invitation from McKinsey Singapore.

 Do you have a friend who’s currently at a crazy awesome job?
 A job that you could do just as well?
 A job you wish you could interview for?